BtheGit/redux-redux/README.md

 You've probably heard a lot of chatter about something called DRY code.
 Man, do programmers like their acronyms and, at least in the case of WYSIWYG, have a pretty limited sense of irony.
 It just means try not to do the same thing over and over again in different places.
 If you find you are repeating yourself, take that thing you are repeating, separate it and then just reference it over and over again instead of rewriting it each time you need it.

-LETS MOVE THIS TO LATER.BECAUSE IT STARTS LEADING INTO SEPARATE ACTIONS.
-START WITH READING.

 In our case, it's not really a big deal, but imagine we had a lot of similar variables and a lot of similar functions to do stuff to them.

 ```javascript